 LCD display screens are everywhere.
 You probably own one or more devices with an LCD display screen at home and at work.
 This includes your TV, computer monitor, watches, clocks, smartphones, and even calculators.

-But have you ever wondered about how your LCD screen works, its lifespan, components, and how it holds up to other emerging display technologies today?
+But have you ever wondered about how your LCD display screen works, its lifespan, components, and how it holds up to other emerging display technologies today?